Xtraball/SiberianCMS-Doc/docs/api/user.md

 Param|Type|Details|Default
 -----|----|-------|-------
-success/error|int|Indicate whether there was an error during the process|1 exists|boolean|Indicate whether the given email aleady exist
+success/error|int|Indicate whether there was an error during the process|1 exists|boolean|Indicate whether the given email already exist

 ---